 This very bright pink potato salad is very traditional in Newfoundland.
 Rarely seen alone, it is usually paired with two other forms of potato salad all on the same dish.
 Even though three different types of potato salad is not needed to prepare a lovely meal, Newfoundlanders more often than not, prepare all three forms.
 This post will focus only on the pickled beet variety.

 For my family, potato salads (all three types) was a Sunday dinner tradition.
 My mom always made the potato salads on Sunday morning before church.
 They were always served with some kind of meat, usually a whole baked chicken, but sometimes roast beef, pineapple glazed ham, or turkey.
 And a coleslaw, a macaroni salad, a jelly salad, a dinner roll, and a fresh slice of tomato and lettuce leaves always accompanied the potato salads.
 Sometimes there would be company for dinner, but even if there wasn’t, my mom prepared the same meal every Sunday just for the five of us.
 I’d give anything to have one of those Sunday dinners just once more!

 When I was a child, I actually didn’t like pickled beet potato salad at all.
 I’m certain that the main reason for this was that my mom used to use the canned Harvard brand diced beets in a sauce to make her version of this salad.
-In fact, I think she still does.
 I wasn’t a fan of those particular store-bought beets for potato salad, however, they work really well with pan-fried liver.
 God, I miss eating liver!

-- 6-8 medium potatoes, white flesh, peeled and boiled until tender, drained
+- 6-8 medium potatoes, white flesh, peeled and roughly chopped

 - 2 tablespoons sugar

-- Using a hand-held potato masher, or a potato ricer, mash the potatoes for this salad as you would if you were making mashed potatoes; no lumps is best!
+- Using a hand-held potato masher, or a potato ricer, mash the potatoes leaving no lumps.